int-brain-lab/iblrig/docs/source/hardware/assembly/behavior_rig.rst

 The apparatus was designed to train head-fixed mice on the steering-wheel task and acquire behavioral data.
 This setup is not used to perform electrophysiological recording of brain activity.

-All the material used for the rig can be found in the :doc:`hardware_components_behavior`.
+All the material used for the rig can be found in the :doc:`/hardware/bom/behavior_rig`.
 Briefly, the setup comprises :

 -  a rig screen, with a Fresnel lens and polarising filter